Kong/docs.konghq.com/app/_src/deck/guides/apiops.md

   --output-file kong.yaml
 ```

-The final `kong.yaml` file is a full configuration we can syncronize to the gateway:
+The final `kong.yaml` file is a full configuration you can synchronize to the gateway:

 ```sh
 deck sync -s kong.yaml